 Me, that’s who.

-I guess they were just so happy to see someone survive for a change that they didn’t feel the need to stop and question how it happened.
+I guess they were just so happy to see someone surviving for a change that they didn’t think to question how or why it happened.

-I don’t remember the events leading up to it but I will never forget the look in that nurse’s eye the first time electricity sprang to life on my skin.
-She didn’t even have time to cry out in pain before the bolts jolted into her, her eyes rolling into the back of her skull before her body hit the ground with a sickening thud.
+I don’t remember the events leading up to it but I will never forget the look in the nurse’s eye the first time electricity sprang to life on my skin.
+She didn’t have a spare second to cry out before the bolts jolted into her, her eyes rolling into the back of her skull before she hit the ground with a sickening thud.

-You may think that I am being unnecessarily dramatic but you would be wrong.
+Now, you might think I am being unnecessarily dramatic but you would be wrong.
 If anything, I am not being dramatic enough.
 This place is literally hell.

-Every morning I am ripped from my bed by some protective suit wearing guard, dragged down long hallways, and then experimented on for hours on end.
-It has been three years since I arrived in hell and, almost every day, they have found a new way to punish me for the sins I committed when I was alive.
+Every morning I am ripped from my bed by some protective suit wearing guard, dragged down a series of long hallways, and then experimented on for hours on end.
+It has been three years since I arrived in hell and, almost every day, they have found a new way to punish me for the sins that I committed when I was alive.

-I have been pumped full of adrenaline and then thrown into a tank full of freezing water, observed as it triggered my electricity.
+I have been pumped full of adrenaline before being tossed into a tank full of frigid water, observed closely as it triggered my electricity.
 I was observed as my own bolts turned against me, giving me an all too realistic example of how that nurse felt; only without the relief of death.

-I have been hooked up to a generator, exhausted to the point of blacking out just so that some woman could see how long I could power certain types of machinery.
+I have been hooked up to a generated and exhausted to the point of blacking out, all just so some woman could see how long I could power certain types of machinery.

-As of lately, they have been testing my healing.
-They have been testing me, checking to see how much damage I can take and how long it takes me to heal from it.
+As of lately they have been testing my healing.
+They have been testing to see how much damage I can sustain and how long it takes me to heal from that damage.

-I tie another knot in my bedsheet, tugging at it to check its strength.
+I tie another knot in my bedsheet, tugging at it to test the strength.
 I am not sure how much I weigh now, being that mirrors are banned from hell, but I need to be certain that this thing holds up.

 I don’t need it tearing before I run out of oxygen.

-Someone in a room down the hall lets out another earsplitting scream and I jump, my eyes jerking towards the small window in my room.
-There is still no sign of light outside but that doesn’t mean that morning isn’t approaching, that doesn’t mean they won’t come for us soon.
+Someone in one of the rooms down the hall lets out another ear splitting scream and I jump, my eyes jerking towards the small window in my room.
+There is no sign of light outside but that doesn’t mean that the morning isn’t approaching.
+That doesn’t mean that they won’t be coming for me soon.

-Sometimes they start our days well before the sun ever rises and I don’t need my plans ruined simply because I keep getting lost inside my own thoughts for the past few hours. ‘
+Sometimes they begin my day well before the sun rises and I don’t need my plans ruined because I have been trapped inside my own thoughts for the past few hours. ‘

-After hours of deep thought, I have decided to kill myself.
+After days of consideration, I have decided to kill myself.

 Or at least attempt to.

-I have been considering it for quite some time now, wondering whether someone can die twice, and I have decided that it is worth a try.
-I would rather test my body to see if it can come back from oxygen deprivation than spend another day in this place.
+The thought has been dancing around my mind for quite some time now, my brain always questioning if I can die twice, and I have decided that it is a worth a try.
+I would rather see if I can come back from oxygen deprivation rather than spend another day in this place.

-I close my eyes, breathing heavily as footsteps approach my horrible hiding spot.
+I close my eyes, breathing heavily as footsteps draw closer.

-Is this actually happening or am I seeing things again?
+Is this real or am I seeing and hearing things again?

-The footsteps stop and I open my eyes, glancing up at the shadowed figure now looming over me.
-I spot the large weapon strapped to their back and let out a relieved sigh.
+The footsteps stop and I open my eyes, glancing up at the shadow that looms over me.
+I eye the large weapon strapped to their back and let out a relieved sigh.

 Their ocean blue eyes meet mine and my heart skips exactly two and a half beats.
 I grin, thankful for this lovely-eyed creature who has come to kill me.

-They extend their hand to me and I smile, slipping mine into theirs without a moment of hesitation
+They extend a hand to me and my smile grows wider.
+I slip my hand into mine without a moment of hesitation.